wbstack/transferbot/README.md

 2. The origin of the target wiki
 3. (variadic) A whitespace separated list of entities to be transferred

+### Specifying entity ids

+An entity ID can be given in the format `Q1`, which looks up the latest revision.
+If you append a revision ID using `@` like `Q1@123`, the given revision ID will be used for this entity.

 ---

 ## Providing credentials